API introduction

 Before calling any of Frontegg's APIs, you'll need to authenticate your environment using Bearer authorization tokens.
 To obtain it:

-- Go to your Frontegg Portal → [Environment] → Keys & Domains.
+- Go to your Frontegg Portal → [Environment] → Keys & domains.

 - Copy your Client ID and API Key.